 In our school, all staff are involved in supporting pupils with SEND and so make sure that staff have training to help them to do this.

 - External training is available to support the staff as required.
 Recent examples of such are: Safeguarding training; Epipen training and Whole school dsyslexia awareness

 - Our SENCO Mrs Gloria Frost has completed the National Award for the Special Educational Needs Co-ordination Qualification

 - The School also commissions the Inclusion Support Service of the Blackburn with Darwen Local Authority to deliver training as and when required.

 - How do you know if my child/young person needs extra help?

 In our school we use a variety of ways to assess whether a young person has SEND.
 Some of these include:

-- Prior information from primary schools.
+- Prior information from primary schools and nurseries.